Introduction

 5. Over time, the model becomes more adept at understanding patterns, relationships, and structures within the data.

-• Variational Autoencoders (VAEs): As a GenAI model, the VAE also comprises two main components that help encode and decode datasets to create data samples that resemble the trained dataset.
-The encoder functions by analyzing and understanding the input data by transforming it into a simplified, probabilistic representation such as latent space.
-The decoder reconstructs the data from this simplified space, creating data samples that are as close to the original dataset as possible.
-Thus, the ability of VAE to produce identical but not similar data by learning the underlying distribution of input data makes them a valuable tool in fraud detection, medical diagnosis, or identifying unusual behaviors in systems.
+• Variational Autoencoders (VAEs): As a GenAI model, the Variational Autoencoder (VAE) also comprises two main components that help encode and decode datasets to create data samples that resemble the trained dataset.
+The encoder maps the input data into a probabilistic latent space, capturing the underlying distribution of the data in terms of mean and variance.
+The decoder reconstructs the data from this latent space, creating data samples that are similar to but not identical to the original dataset.
+By learning the probabilistic distribution of the input data, this GenAI model excels at generating realistic and varied outputs, making VAEs valuable for applications such as anomaly detection in fraud, medical diagnosis, and identifying unusual behaviors in systems.

-• Autoregressive Models: The model operates by predicting the value in the sequence based on the previous values.
-Once a word is generated, it is added to the sequence, and the model uses the updated sequence to predict the following word, token, or pixel.
+• Autoregressive Models: This model operates by predicting the value in the sequence based on the previous values.
+Once a word is generated, it is added to the sequence, and the model uses the updated sequence to predict the next word, token, or pixel.
 This approach continues until the model generates the desired length of text.
 Since they depend on the previous values, the autoregressive model maintains logical connections in a sentence or a sequence.
-This makes the autoregressive models a feasible Generative AI tool for time series analysis and other forecasting tasks.
+This makes the autoregressive models a feasible generative AI tool for time series analysis and other forecasting tasks.

 Parameters to Evaluate Generative AI Models

-• Quality: A well-designed GenAI model’s output can be easily identified with the kind of output it has generated.
-A quality output that is as realistic as possible with no compromise on design, logic, or content distinguishes a good GenAI model.
+• Quality: A well-designed GenAI model is distinguished by the quality of the output that it generates, which is as realistic as possible with no compromise on design, logic, or content.

-Despite numerous limitations, GenAI has consistently found ways to address and surpass them.
-Here’s a look at the challenges and constraints that organizations encounter when trying to leverage GenAI.
+Despite facing numerous limitations, GenAI has consistently evolved to address and overcome them.
+Here’s a look at the challenges and constraints that organizations encounter when dealing with this next-gen technology.

 The New York Times sued OpenAI and Microsoft, alleging that they used millions of its data points to train their AI models without permission.